arvidn/libtorrent/trunk/docs/manual.rst

 specification.
 It defaults to false, which is the same behavior previous versions of libtorrent has had as well.

+``prefer_udp_trackers`` is true by default.
+It means that trackers may be rearranged in a way that udp trackers are always tried before http trackers for the same hostname.
+Setting this to fails means that the trackers' tier is respected and there's no preference of one protocol over another.

 pe_settings
 ===========